How ChatGPT Chooses Which Businesses to Recommend: Inside the Algorithm

 Can small local businesses really compete with national brands in ChatGPT?

-Yes—and often outperform them.
+Yes, and they often outperform them.
 ChatGPT rewards expertise depth and local authority, not marketing budgets or brand size.
-In our testing, local businesses with comprehensive educational content were cited 64% of the time versus national brands' 36% in local service queries.
+In our testing, local businesses with comprehensive educational content were cited 64% of the time versus national brands at 36% in local service queries.

 Does ChatGPT use Google search results to make recommendations?

-ChatGPT may browse Google and other search engines for current information, but it evaluates content independently using its own criteria—expertise, clarity, depth, trustworthiness.
+ChatGPT may browse Google and other search engines for current information, but it evaluates content independently using its own criteria: expertise, clarity, depth, and trustworthiness.

 How often do ChatGPT recommendations update?